 Before early conciliation existed, traditionally the first an Employer heard about a potential employment tribunal claim was when they received the claim form ET1 which set out the details of the claim (or correspondence from the individual’s solicitor showing what legal action the individual was intending to take).

-Now, with early conciliation, any manager may be contacted by Acas about an employment dispute (as the early conciliation form the individual completes ask for the employer’s contact details and it may be unpredictable who will be named; so who will receive initial contact).
-Therefore it is important business owners, managers and any Human Resources department in a company understand how to deal with the initial Acas contact properly.
-Although the approach from Acas will be ‘informal’ it must be taken seriously.
+Now, with early conciliation, any manager may be contacted by Acas about an employment dispute (as the early conciliation form the individual completes asks for the employer’s contact details and it’s hard to predict who’ll be named; so who will receive initial contact).
+Therefore it’s important business owners, managers and any Human Resources department in a company understand how to deal with the initial Acas contact properly.
+Although the approach from ACAS will be ‘informal’ it must be taken seriously.

-It is advisable that any managers receiving Acas contact should immediately tell HR or a senior manager who would be responsible for managing any subsequent tribunal claims.
+It’s advisable that any managers receiving ACAS contact should immediately tell HR or a senior manager who would be responsible for managing any subsequent tribunal claims.
 HR or the Senior Manager will probably be aware of the dispute and can assess the merits of the complaint and decide whether or not to participate in early conciliation.
-Any contact from Acas must be treated in a confidential manner by all the recipients.
+Any contact from ACAS must be treated in a confidential manner by all the recipients.

 HR or the Senior Manager who will deal with the dispute should:

 - Contact Acas if they need any further details about the complaint

 - Let Acas know when the company is likely to have made a decision about whether they will participate in early conciliation or not (Acas will expect a quick response from the company)

 - Assess the strength of the individual’s potential employment tribunal claim and how much the tribunal may award the employee if he/she was successful in their claim